wochatme/PuttyGPT/askrob/build.md

 - Build the source code of PuttyGPT directly
 - Build puttygpt.exe from the source code of Putty.

-## PrePare the Building Environment
+## The Preparation of Building Environment

 PuttyGPT currently can only run on Windows platform.
 We will build PuttyGPT in X64 mode only.
 We need to install four software tools before our building process:
 - Visual Studio 2022(Community Version) - the top 1 C/C++ compiler, linker and IDE for software development mainly focus on Windows platform.